-Jinger Duggar And Jeremy Vuolo Questioned About Baby, Pants & Money With New Season Promotion Of ‘Counting On’
+Jinger Duggar And Jeremy Vuolo Questioned About Baby, Pants & Money In New Season Promotion Of ‘Counting On’

 Jinger Duggar and Jeremy Vuolo are front and center for the new season promotion of Jill & Jessa Counting On.
-In fact, it looks like, from the pictures, that they have replaced Jill and Derick, who are supposed to be one of the two main couples on the show.
-Now that there is more attention on Jinger and Jeremy, the fans cannot seem to stop themselves from asking them about baby plans, their decision with including pants in her wardrobe and where they get all the money to travel so much.
+In fact, it looks like, from the pictures, they have replaced Jill and Derick, who are supposed to be one of the two main couples on the show.
+Now that there is more attention on Jinger and Jeremy, the fans cannot seem to stop themselves from asking them about baby plans, their decision to include pants in her wardrobe, and where they get all the money to travel so much.

 Jinger and Jeremy have been traveling almost nonstop ever since their wedding.
-Like all Duggars, the couple shelled out the big bucks to travel internationally, Australia and New Zealand, for their honeymoon.
-But even after getting back, they have been flying all over the country, taking seminars, visiting family and friends.
+Like all Duggars, the couple shelled out the big bucks to travel to Australia and New Zealand for their honeymoon.
+But even after getting back, they have been flying all over the country, taking seminars, and visiting family and friends.

-This got the fans of Jill & Jessa Counting On fans wondering where their money comes from.
-Considering that Jinger’s husband Jeremy is a student in the ministry and that she does not hold down a full-time job, there does not seem to be an obvious source of steady income for the couple.
+This got the fans of Jill & Jessa Counting On fans wondering where the couple gets their money.
+Considering that Jinger’s husband, Jeremy, is a student in the ministry, and she does not hold down a full-time job, there does not seem to be an obvious source of steady income for the couple.

-When the 23-year-old Duggar posted a picture of her husband, enjoying yet another cup of gourmet coffee, a fan asked how they can afford to live luxuriously.
+When the 23-year-old Duggar posted a picture of her husband enjoying yet another cup of gourmet coffee, a fan asked how they can afford to live luxuriously.

 “Really?
 How do you afford these trips,” a fan commented. “[J]ust asking.”